 Build a PHP plugin#

-Single plugin for WordPress is defined as a class library project which is then referenced by the application.
-Application can have references to one or more plugins.
+plugins directory is then defined as a PHP class library project (below) which is then referenced by the application (see overview).
+Application can have references to one or more plugin projects.

 Plugin source files#